jaykang920/x2/README.md

 unified loosely coupled event-driven approach throughout any scale of application.

 In a nutshell, x2 is all about how you organize your distributed application.
-Although x2 also specifies its proprietary wire format and most ports come with their default protocol code generators, x2 is differentiated from common protocol code generators (such as Google ProtoBuf or Apache Thrift) in that it provides a macroscopic processing model to flexibly organize your event-based distributed system.
+Although x2 also specifies its own proprietary wire format and most ports come with their default protocol code generators, x2 is differentiated from common protocol code generators (such as Google ProtoBuf or Apache Thrift) in that it provides a macroscopic model to flexibly organize your event-based distributed system.

 Ports